powdr-labs/powdr/book/src/pil/patterns.md

 The following patterns are refutable:

-- all integer literal pattern
+- all integer literal patterns
-- all string literal pattern
+- all string literal patterns
 - tuple patterns that have refutable components
 - array patterns that are not `[..]`.